sgrischenko8/DroneVision/README.md

 - There is no physical drone: `telemetry.py` simulates the async telemetry channel.
 Swapping in real hardware only requires replacing `telemetry.py`'s internals — the event names and shapes (`LOW_BATTERY`, `BATTERY_LEVEL`, `CHIP_TEMP`) are meant to stay the same.
-- `qm.py` is a standalone utility/reference script and is not wired into the main pipeline.